bertob/Fragments/README.md

 A new GTK3 BitTorrent Client, which is still under heavy development.
 ![mockup](https://i.imgur.com/haoiesX.png)

 Fragments does not aim to integrate as many features or settings as possible.
 There are plenty of other torrent clients for that.
-Fragments is an easy to use lightweight BitTorrent client which follows the GNOME HIG and includes well thought-out features.
+Fragments is an easy to use BitTorrent client which follows the GNOME HIG and includes well thought-out features.

 You can try out the latest nightly build.
  Make sure you have Flatpak installed.
 [Get more information](http://flatpak.org/getting.html)